For SellersIndustry Guide

 7. Outdated Equipment and Infrastructure

-Significant deferred capital expenditures for equipment, vehicles, or technology infrastructure can be a discount factor.
-Buyers will factor in the cost of necessary upgrades and replacements into their valuation, reducing the effective purchase price.
+Significant deferred capital expenditures for equipment, vehicles, or technology infrastructure represent a discount factor.
+Buyers will factor the cost of necessary upgrades and replacements into their valuation, thereby reducing the effective purchase price.

 8. Poor Safety Record